-The year John Deere broke into the skidder manufacturing market.
-Their first piece of equipment, the 440 Cable Skidder, houses 59 hp and a number of features that are designed to provide operators with comfort, safety, and an opportunity to be productive in the forest.
+This was the year the John Deere skidder broke into the manufacturing market.
+Their first piece of skidding equipment, the 440 Cable Skidder, houses 59 hp and a number of features that are designed to provide operators with comfort, safety, and an opportunity to be productive in the forest.
 Before its introduction, wheeled John Deere skidders were not more than an engine within a frame.

-Deere introduces the 740 Skidder, the largest member of the family at the time.
-The 740 is built with 145 hp, blade and winch options, along with a best-in-class grapple.
+In 1973, John Deere introduced the 740 Skidder, which was the largest member of the family at the time.
+The 740 was built with 145 hp, blade, and winch options, along with a best-in-class grapple.

-The D-Series entered the market, featuring a new dual-function grapple with a 120-inch opening, making the 640 a well suited piece of forestry equipment for extra-large bunches.
+The D-Series John Deere Skidder entered the market in 1983, featuring a new dual-function grapple with a 120-inch opening, making the 640 a well-suited piece of forestry equipment for extra-large bunches.

-The E-Series is launched into production with John Deere continuing to provide innovative equipment to the industry.
+The E-Series kidder was launched into production with John Deere continuing to provide innovative equipment to the industry.
 A sealed, isolation-mounted operators’ station minimizes engine noise and keeps the cab at a comfortable working temperature.
-An electronic monitor displays vital machine function information, a wide wheel bases increases stability, and load-and-speed-sensing power steering delivers fast response.
+An electronic monitor displays vital machine function information, a wide wheel base increases stability, and load-and-speed-sensing power steering delivers fast response.

-The G-Series is built with wider stances and longer wheelbases to bring stability to greater levels.
+The G-Series Skidder was built with wider stances and longer wheelbases to bring stability to greater levels.
 A new differential lock is created to be able to be engaged on the go and a new grapple plays host to individual tong cylinders that provide up to 50% more clamping force.

 Deere switches from yellow to green skidders.

-The H-Series is added to the family with 6.8L Tier 3 engines that are designed to reduce emissions and increase overall productivity in the forest.
+The H-Series John Deere Skidder was added to the family with 6.8L Tier 3 engines that are designed to reduce emissions and increase overall productivity in the forest.
 An automatic load detection system adjusts and maintains the grapple’s clamping force if a load is bumped.

-The game is changed once again as Deere introduces its L-Series Skidders.
+The game was changed once again as Deere introduced its L-Series Skidders.
 Heavy-duty axles extend equipment life up to 15,000 hours and easy-to-use Continuous Variable Transmission delivers more power to the ground for extended engine life.
 Cycle times of the boom, arch, and grapple (now 25% larger) are up to 40% faster.